Tulsa Welding School-Tulsa

 Highest Paying Jobs by Major

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Tulsa Welding School-Tulsa are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Tulsa Welding School-Tulsa are Cardiovascular technologists and technicians, Actuaries, Physicians, Chief executives & legislators, and Commercial and industrial designers

-The most specialized majors at Tulsa Welding School-Tulsa are Precision Production (628 degrees awarded) (as of 2021).
+The most specialized majors at Tulsa Welding School-Tulsa are Precision Production (565 degrees awarded), Construction (107 degrees), Engineering Technologies (69 degrees), and Mechanical Technologies (44 degrees) (as of 2024).

 View Data